re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 }
 ```

 We still don't have a way for types to reference themselves or each other!
 In the real world, models are deeply interconnected; `User` has a `User[]` of friends and a `Group[]` of `Group`s of `User`s.
-These types don't exist in isolation, but in the context of the set of types defined in a particular domain, which we'll call a **space**.
+These types don't exist in isolation, but in the context of the set of types defined in a particular domain, which we'll call a **Space**.

-The simplest way to represent a space would be an object mapping the name of each type to its definition, which could include references to itself or other types in the space.
+The simplest way to represent a Space would be a dictionary mapping type names to definitions, which could include references to themselves or any of the other types in the Space.
 But this is exactly the kind of definition Zod said was impossible to infer a type from.
 Are they right?

-The first thing we'll need to do to find out is add "Space" as an optional parameter to all of our previous generics:
+The first thing we'll need to do to find out is add `Space` as an optional parameter to all of our previous generics:

 <!-- prettier-ignore -->
 ```ts